ADVANCED

 Simple If Statements

-Use inline if statements for basic conditional execution.
+Use inline if statements for basic conditional execution:

-Scenario: Basic if condition
+Feature: Basic if conditions

 Ternary Operators

-Use ternary operators for concise conditional assignments.
+Use ternary operators for concise conditional assignments:

 Scenario: Conditional assignment